TWO CAME HOME – THE FIRING SQUADS

 The Japanese in charge of the party appeared to me to be an officer or a warrant officer he was about 5 foot feet 6 inches tall, well built, about 24 years old.
 He was fair and good-looking for a Japanese

 Turning off the road into light growth we proceed south.
 Looking around I discovered that McCann and Millhouse were distressed.
 Breaking ranks I went back to McCain, who was being forced along with a bayonet in his rear.
 I sent McCann forward, the Japanese soldiers who had forced him along staying and threatening me.
-Millhouse was practically exhausted when he reached me having been forced to walk fast with a bullet wound to his knee, the Japanese bayonets drawing blood every time he slackened his pace.
+Millhouse was practically exhausted when he reached me having been forced to walk fast with a bullet wounds to his knee, the Japanese bayonets drawing blood every time he slackened his pace.
 I went with Millhouse and we joined the party, taking up my former position.

 Proceeding a further distance along the bank of a small stream we were told to form a single file.
 The Japanese in charge halted and pointed across the stream, calling an order the men immediately turned right to see how to cross the stream, when the first volley was fired.
 I saw two men falling forward into the stream, others crumpling up where they stood.
 A bullet whiz past my head (it had been impossible to form any plan to escape and up to this very second I had no idea that there was a chance in a million), I somersaulted into the bed of the stream and lay still.
 Millhouse couldn’t do anything and the Japanese in their usual cruel way left him to the last.
 In the meantime he told the Japanese in no uncertain terms just what he thought.
 I consider this extremely gallant.

-After dropping everyone the Japanese proceed to make certain by giving us all an extra round.
+After dropping everyone the Japanese proceeded to make certain by giving us all an extra round.
 I heard the strike of the bullet into the body next to me and awaited mine.
 When it came the bullet grazed my forehead, taking skin only and covering my face with gravel, water and blood.
 I remained in this position until I heard the voices of the Japanese fading away.
 After sometime had elapsed I opened my eyes and cautiously looked around to make certain that the Japanese had gone.
 Sitting up I then cut my hands free with a razor blade which I had been able to extract from my haversack and then went around to possibly eight of the bodies that were screened from Japanese sight to ascertain if they were dead or had miraculously escaped as I had.
 They were all dead; the bodies that were lying above on the bank I called to them and getting no reply, I assumed that they were also dead also.
 I then attempted my escape.

 Returning to Singapore from Java in 1943 I discovered that McCann was alive.”